 Safety measures and protective gear

 Sparring is an integral part of fencing training.
 However, safety should always be the top priority.
 Ensure that you have the appropriate protective gear, including a mask, jacket, glove, and proper footwear.
 Inspect your equipment regularly to ensure it is in good condition and provides adequate protection.
-Follow all safety guidelines and regulations by your fencing club or training facility.
+Follow all safety guidelines and regulations set by your fencing club or training facility.
 Sparring should be conducted in a controlled and supervised environment to minimize the risk of injuries.

 Different types of fencing sparring